We are going to quickly talk about the basics of QR codes and then outline 6 way to use QR codes that hopefully will give you some new ideas.

 4) Send them to High Quality/Helpful Content – Give them something worthwhile immediately.
 If your QR code is marketed to a BtoB crowd, give them a free case study, article, White Paper or eBook, just for scanning the code.
 This builds massive amounts of credibility.
 Make sure the content is worthwhile and useful and they will be impressed.

-5) Put the QR Code on Your Product Labels, Storefront or Website
+5) Put the QR Codes on Your Product Labels, Storefront or Website

 This keeps the QR code constantly in front of your customers.
 Direct the code to an additional offer, a tracking number, or a website that will allow them to shop for similar products.